Take care of your super with additional contributions

-When you salary package additional contributions, your super is taxed at a ‘concessional’ (before-tax) rate of 15 per cent, which is lower than the marginal tax rate for most people.
+When you salary sacrifice additional contributions, your super is taxed at a ‘concessional’ (before-tax) rate of 15 percent, which is lower than the marginal tax rate for most people.

 Because you’re putting your before-tax income into your super account, the salary you receive from your employer could be reduced, lowering your annual taxable income.

 Is there a limit to how much additional super you can contribute?

 Yes.
 There are limits to contributions to your super under a salary packaging arrangement before you have to pay tax.
 There is a yearly cap (limit) of $27,500 on the amount of additional income that can be salary packaged to super.

 Interested in salary sacrificing your super?

 We can increase your regular deductions, or you can make once-off payments if you have available funds in your accounts.

 Ready to find out more?

 - learn more about novated leasing

 - see what else you could salary package